Hands That Dig, Hands That Feed:

 When prospecting for precious metals such as gold, a geologist might assess a sample of rock as containing four grams of gold for every ton of rock.
 Assessing another sample 100 metres away at five grams of gold per ton suggests the likely presence of a steady concentration of gold at four to five grams per ton over the distance between.
 Gemstone geologists have no such luxury.
 Each gemstone's value is unique, dependent on its size, its colour, its degree of inclusions or lack of clarity, depth of colour and other factors.
 Discovering two gemstones 100 metres apart gives little insight as to the value of other stones that might lie in between.

 Larger and better-resourced operators use advanced exploration techniques to define the economic opportunity before they invest further.
 Geological mapping, aerial ground surveys, geochemical sampling, satellite imagery and geophysical data can identify areas with potential.
 These techniques also help to ensure that more responsible and efficient mining takes place as determining the optimal type of mining to extract the resource helps governments better manage production.
-While large-scale mining can and does compete with small-scale artisanal mining, the efficiencies, from exploration to mining, are undeniable.

 Where there is promise, explorers use drilling to attempt to build a profile of a resource, creating models of the surface of the deposit and its depth.
 Knowing the quality of the gemstones when still underground may be near impossible to assess but this kind of exploration may still reveal valuable geological data.